MetricsenseCall Analytics

-Evidence Intelligence for Australian life-insurance leaders
+Evidence Intelligence

 The call that becomes an ASIC problem is sitting in the 95% your QA team never hears.

 Metricsense reads 100% of your advisers' calls inside your own AWS, PII stripped, and flags the handful that carry real compliance risk, the same day, each pinned to the exact moment in the call.
-Ask it a compliance question below.
+Ask it a compliance question below.Metricsense reads 100% of your advisers' calls and flags the ones that carry real risk.
+Watch it happen below.

-Live demo, try it yourselfInsurance callsSample data
+Live demo, try it yourselfWatching it work, liveInsurance callsSample data

 Pick a compliance question, or write your own, then press Run: